Unfolded Laplacian Spectral Embedding: A Theoretically Grounded Approach to Dynamic Network Representation: Problem Setup and Stability Requirements

-Given the dynamic network $\G$, our goal is to learn two types of node embeddings: a time-invariant \emph{anchor embedding} $\Xh \in \R^{n \times d}$ and a sequence of time-varying \emph{dynamic embeddings} $\Yh^{(1)}, \ldots, \Yh^{(T)} \in \R^{n \times d}$, where $d \leq n$ is the embedding dimension.
-The anchor embedding $\Xh$ captures stable, node-specific features that persist over time, while each dynamic embedding $\Yh^{(t)}$ encodes temporal variation specific to snapshot \(t\).
+Given $\mathcal{G}$, our objective is to learn two types of node representations: (i) a time invariant anchor embedding $\hat{\mathbf{X}} \in \mathbb{R}^{n\times d}$, and (ii) a sequence of time varying dynamic embeddings $\hat{\mathbf{Y}}^{(1)},\ldots,\hat{\mathbf{Y}}^{(T)} \in \mathbb{R}^{n\times d}$.
+The anchor embedding captures persistent node specific structure shared across time, while each dynamic embedding captures snapshot specific variation.
+We require that the dynamic embeddings are intrinsically aligned across time so that comparisons across snapshots are meaningful without post hoc Procrustes alignment.
+This alignment is achieved by constructing embeddings jointly across all snapshots.